Preparing to Teach

 Build in Ground Rules and Flexibility

-Use the “Start Talking Handbook” to develop a ground rules activity to give students a sense of ownership of the course, help students remain accountable, and provide a sense of safety and inclusion.
+A class activity to establish ground rules can give students a sense of ownership of the course, help them remain accountable, and provide a sense of safety and inclusion (see Guidelines for Discussing Difficult or High Stakes Topics).
 Place students in small groups and have them develop a set of course ground rules.
 You can suggest topics they should think about such as good discussions and feedback, late assignments, difficult or controversial topics.
 Collect and synthesize as a whole class the rules into a small set that the entire class agrees on.
 Students will have greater buy in and help keep each other accountable throughout the course.

 To get started on the right foot, plan an icebreaker activity that will give your students a chance to get to know each and begin building a sense of community and connection.
 This is especially important in online courses and courses that include collaborative or group work.
 Icebreakers can also help orient students to the class and syllabus.
 We have included a full list of icebreakers you can implement easily with directions for you to explore and choose from.